vlitvak/Research-Methods-and-Data-Analysis-in-Human-Neuroscience/control_flow.md

 factorial(5)
 ```

-For the really curious, a much more complicated example of recursion is shown [here](complicated_recursion.md).
-This is entirely optional though.

 ## Function Handles
 MATLAB also includes a way to create simple functions that return a single argument.
 This can be done using ``@``.
 For example, typing the following into MATLAB will create a function called ``quad``: